This post is for not just recognizing kanas and kanjis but writing them as well.

 and some turn left from a vertical stroke:

-Character strokes can end in either of three possible ends: tome, harai, or hane.
-With regards to tome and and harai, they each apply to strokes that end in specific directions: strokes towards the left or top are harai; otherwise, they are tome:
+Character strokes can end in either of three possible ends: tome (dead stop), harai (fade-away stop), or hane (flicker stop).
+With regards to the tome and harai, they each apply to strokes that end in specific directions: strokes towards the left or top are always harai; otherwise, they are always tome:

 Hanes that turn a sharp right from the main stroke are often a distinctive part of the character and we cannot remove them; we will find them in all gothic fonts.